Sys-Inventor-Lab/AI4System-OSML/README.md

 # [29/Aug/2024] OSML+
 OSML+ is the extension of OSML.
 The additional features of OSML+ over OSML include: (1) OSML+ has new ML models with a shorter scheduling time interval, making OSML+ converge faster.
 (2) We use transfer learning technology to make OSML+ work well on new platforms.
 (3) We design a new central control framework in OSML+ that handles complicated co-location cases including LC and BE services.

-OSML/OSML+ can generalize across platforms.
-We provide OSML and OSML+'s implementation, data set, and ML models on the following platforms.
+OSML+ can generalize across platforms.
+We provide OSML+'s implementation, data set, and ML models on the following platforms.

 ## Platform list
 1. **OSML+ on a server equipped with an Intel Xeon E5-2697 v4 CPU**